NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

 Annual Energy Consumption By End Use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Current end uses are listed below.
+End uses are listed below.

 Note that all end uses are mutually exclusive -- the "Electricity: Heating" end use, for example, excludes energy reported in the "Electricity: Heating Fans/Pumps" end use.
 So the sum of all end uses for a given fuel (e.g., sum of all "End Use: Natural Gas: \*") equal the above reported fuel use (e.g., "Fuel Use: Natural Gas: Total").